rmgn/swift4-json-example/README.md

 # swift4-json-sample

-An App that fetch the data from given URL when doing Pull to Refresh in UItableview.
+A sample iOS application that fetch the data from url and display in UItableview with images